 Funding decisions are made in August and announced in September.
-Once approval notices are sent; it generally takes I to 2 months to complete all of the paperwork to initiate an approved project.
+Once approval notices are sent; it generally takes one to two months to complete all of the paperwork to initiate an approved project.
 Please keep this in mind when proposing a start date.
+Projects may not have a start date prior to 10/1 of the project year, but please note that first allocations may not be received by the Applicant until 11/15 or later due to the MDA's grant processing workflow.